numba/llvmlite/docs/source/ir/values.rst

       or a Python value compatible with the switch instruction's operand type.
       *block* is a :class:`Block` to jump to if, and only if, *val* and the switch operand compare equal.

+.. class:: IndirectBranch

+   An indirect branch instruction.
+Indirect branch instructions have the following method:

+   .. method:: add_destination(value, block)

+      Add an outgoing edge.
+The indirect branch instruction must refer to every basic block it can transfer control to.

 .. class:: PhiInstr